metal-crow/Dark-Souls-PvP-AI/README.md

   [high priority] try to bs with neural network on and using strafing, train with that
   [high priority] teach poise

-  [medium priority] get dynamic angle change while rolling to roll bs.
+  [medium priority] Get different base addresses for all possible enemies, allow switching of main target.
   [medium priority, can just not invade for now]	Pointers have to be reread for characters because end address changes when invading
-  [medium priority, use CE for now]	Must lock camera(x and y pos and rotation), rotation x set to PI or 0 depending on map.
+  [medium priority, use CE for now]	Must lock camera(x and y pos), rotation x set to PI or 0 depending on map.
   [medium priority] Store all info to be printed in buffer and only print/send to gui on tick end, to save socket writes

   [low priority, currently nothing important can be used with]	Some cacheing layer.
 The first time ex:distance is computed in a tick, it is stored in a cache struct, and all subsequent distance calls use the already computed value.
 Easier then passing it around.
   [low priority, currently sub-millisecond]	ReadPlayer should read memory in chunks, not individual calls to ReadMemory
-  [low priority]	Find range of weapons(hitbox size,bows,etc)
-  [low priority]	Stamia management(for dodge, attack handled)
   [low priority]	Better Vjoy loading/unloading
   [low priority, use FANN only for now]		Have a build flag which determines if the program uses my handwritten neural netowrk or someone elses library neural network
-  [low] fix camera to keep it locked for entire fight.
-Do NOT alter when locked on

   [cannot fix] lag will sometimes made perfect dodges impossible b/c hurtbox will appear before the windup animation finishes
   [cannot fix] If broken out of dodge animation, instead of exiting roll i double roll due to queued animation system.